Athletic Training (ATTR)

 ATTR 510 Clinical Integrations I 1 Credit Hour(s)

-This course will be to provide students with clinical integration experiences to prepare them to professionally interact with a wide variety patients across cultures.
+This course will be to provide students with clinical integration experiences to prepare them to professionally interact with a wide variety of patients across cultures.
 This course will also help students learn how to utilize their Christian faith to guide their professional clinical interactions in the Athletic Training Profession.
 Classroom and Clinical Education rotation with emphasis in clinical competencies associated with the application of extremity taping/wrapping and emergency care of athletic injuries through Standard Patient scenarios and clinical experiences.

 Offered: Resident